 I guess you did appropriately calibrate.
 There’s no context.

-Let me show you and then I’ll share this for our listeners on the show notes page.
 I’m going to show you a picture of me from 2007.
 Did you see that?

 You definitely looked unrecognizable from your dashing appearance.